ikrommyd/PHYS549/README.md

 xrdcp -I HiggsToBBNTuple_HiggsToBB_QCD_RunII_13TeV_MC_test_root_file_index_xrdcp.txt
 xrdcp -I HiggsToBBNTuple_HiggsToBB_QCD_RunII_13TeV_MC_train_root_file_index_xrdcp.txt
 ```
-WARNING: The files are roughly 100 GB so make sure you have enough space and time.\
 You can also download individual `.root` files instead of all of them by using specific links within the `.txt` files.\
 For instance:
 ```